-HR policies are continuing guidelines on the approach the organization intends to adopt in managing its people.
+HR policies are continuing guidelines on how people should be managed in the organization.
 They define the philosophies and values of the organization on how people should be treated, and from these are derived the principles upon which managers are expected to act when dealing with HR matters.
-HR policies therefore serve as reference points when employment practices (described in Chapter 57) are being developed, and when decisions are being made about people.
-They help to define 'the way things are done around here'.

-HR policies should be distinguished from procedures, as discussed in Chapter 58.
-A policy provides generalized guidance on the approach adopted by the organization, and therefore its employees, concerning various aspects of employment.
-A procedure spells out precisely what action should be taken in line with the policy.
+HR policies should be distinguished from procedures, as discussed in Chapter 61.
+A policy provides generalized guidance on how HR issues should be dealt with; a procedure spells out precisely what steps should be taken to deal with major employment issues such as grievances, discipline, capability and redundancy.